-1.4 Company Policies and Benefits.
+- 1.4 Company Policies and Benefits; Indemnification.
 The employment relationship between the parties shall also be subject to the Company's personnel policies and procedures as they may be interpreted, adopted, revised or deleted from time to time in the Company's sole discretion.
 Executive will be eligible to participate on the same basis as similarly situated employees in the Company's benefit plans in effect from time to time during Executive's employment.
 All matters of eligibility for coverage or benefits under any benefit plan shall be determined in accordance with the provisions of such plan.
 The Company reserves the right to change, alter, or terminate any benefit plan in its sole discretion.
 Notwithstanding the foregoing, in the event that the terms of this Agreement differ from or are in conflict with the Company's general employment policies or practices, this Agreement shall control.

-1.5 Time to be Devoted to Service.
+Executive shall be eligible for four (4) weeks' vacation each calendar year (prorated for 2021) to be administered in accordance with the Company's vacation policy as may be in effect from time to time.
+The Company and Executive will enter into the Company's customary indemnification agreement applicable to directors in respect of Executive's services as an officer and member of the Board. - 1.5 Time to be Devoted to Service.
 Except for reasonable vacations, absences due to temporary illness, and activities that may be mutually agreed to by the parties, Executive shall devote Executive's entire time, attention and energies during normal business hours and such evenings and weekends as may be reasonably required for the discharge of Executive's duties to the business of the Company during the Service Period.
-During the Service Period, Executive will not be engaged in any other business activity, which, in the reasonable judgment of the Chairperson of the Board of Directors of the Company, conflicts with the duties of Executive hereunder, whether or not such activity is pursued for gain, profit or other pecuniary advantage.
-The Company further acknowledges and agrees that, subject to the prior written approval by a majority of the Board of Directors) and consistent with the terms of the Employee Proprietary Information Agreement (as defined in Section 3 below), Executive may serve on the boards of directors and advisory boards of other companies provided that such service does not interfere with the performance of Executive's duties hereunder.
+During the Service Period, Executive will not be engaged in any other business activity, which, in the reasonable judgment of the Board, conflicts with the duties of Executive hereunder, whether or not such activity is pursued for gain, profit or other pecuniary advantage.
+The Company further acknowledges and agrees that, subject to the prior written approval by a majority of the Board (which majority shall exclude Executive if Executive is a then current member of the Board) and consistent with the terms of the Employee Proprietary Information Agreement (as defined in Section 3 below), Executive may serve on the boards of directors and advisory boards of other companies provided that such service does not interfere with the performance of Executive's duties hereunder.